carpentries-incubator/reproducible-publications-quarto/episodes/04-good-project.md

 The three principles of file-naming are:

 1. Machine-readable
-- friendly for searching (using regular expressions/globbing)
+- Friendly for searching (using regular expressions/globbing)
-    - no spaces, unsupported punctuation, accented characters, or case-sensitive file names
+    - No spaces, unsupported punctuation, accented characters, or case-sensitive file names
-- friendly for computing
+- Friendly for computing
-  - deliberate use of delimiters (i.e. for splitting file names)
+  - Deliberate use of delimiters (i.e. for splitting file names)
     - `data-analyses-fig1.R` `-` used consistently as a separator

 2. Human-readable
 - Name contains brief description of content
-- borrow from clean URL practices:
+- Borrow from clean URL practices:
   - "slug" i.e. the part of a url that is human readable
     - i.e. `data-analyses-fig1.R`